 Best places in France for rock climbing

 Welcome to Neverland.
-Seriously, the gorgeous inlets of turquoise water with the stark white limestone background totally makes you feel like you are in Peter Pan’s Neverland.
-There is a lot of climbing here, but all of it requires a big hike in.
+Seriously, the gorgeous inlets of turquoise water with the stark white limestone background make you feel like you are in Peter Pan's Neverland.
+There is a lot of climbing here, but all of it requires a big hike.
 We started on the east side of the Calanques in the town of Cassis, which is very cute and has great restaurants and a delicious chocolate shop, but no climbing store.
 You will want beta on this region since there are so many climbs and the network of trails in the Calanques can get confusing.

 Best places in Spain for rock climbing

-I’ll admit these might not be the “best” places for climbing if you are looking for just the best climbs.
-Like I said earlier, for climbing destinations to make our list, they have to also have ambiance.
-Meaning, we need something else to draw us to the area besides just the climbing becasue you never know if you are going to plan a vacation and it happens to rain the entire week.
+I'll admit these might not be the "best" places for climbing if you are looking for just the best climbs.
+As I said earlier, for climbing destinations to make our list, they have to also have ambiance.
+Meaning, that we need something else to draw us to the area besides just the climbing because you never know if you are going to plan a vacation and it happens to rain the entire week.
 There has to be more to the area than just climbing.
-Naturally, if you are looking for the best dirtbag, hard-ass climbing then you’ll definitely want to go to Costa Blanca or El Chorro (both amazing Winter destinations).
-But if you want to climb while experiencing other parts of Spains’s beauty, then you have to head to northern Spain.
+Naturally, if you are looking for the best dirtbag, hard-ass climbing then you'll want to go to Costa Blanca or El Chorro (both amazing Winter destinations).
+But if you want to climb while experiencing other parts of Spain's beauty, then you have to head to northern Spain.

 Best places in Germany for rock climbing

-I hesitated to add this one because the actual Neuschwenstein castle that is here is very touristy and it was very expensive to camp here.
+I hesitated to add this one because the actual Neuschwanstein castle that is here is very touristy and it was very expensive to camp here.
 Although I did love hiking above the castle since it was away from the crowds, there was one climb that was very easy with a nice overhung section that felt like climbing in a gym.
-We ended up at this climbing areas becasue of the climbing book that we bought in Sonthofen.
+We ended up at this climbing area because of the climbing book that we bought in Sonthofen.
 I must warn you though, there were a lot of mosquitos here!